githubtraining/using-github-actions-for-ci/server-installation-notes.md

 This course makes use of [GitHub Actions](https://github.com/features/actions), a feature that is currently available for GitHub.com but not available on GHES.

-You may still make significant modifications to the course to work with a third-party code analysis tools.

 ### Course dependencies

 The following are dependencies of the course.
 The course may continue to work without these dependencies, but learners won't experience the course as designed.